 ATP - Advanced Teaching Program

-The Advanced Teaching Program (ATP) is a hands-on, 24 hour seminar specifically designed for advanced graduate students who would like to develop the practical skills necessary to teach their own courses.
+The Advanced Teaching Program (ATP) is a hands-on seminar specifically designed for advanced graduate students who would like to develop the practical skills necessary to teach their own courses.
 This seminar will touch on a number of topics including teaching strategically for maximum impact, developing and maintaining a culture of respect in your classroom, dealing with difficult students and authentically assessing student learning.
-In addition, choose from concurrent sessions designed to meet your discipline-related teaching needs such as engaging science, engineering and math students with innovative problem sets or enhancing cooperative learning in your classroom through teaching teamwork skills.
 Gain invaluable hands-on experience and practice innovative instructional techniques in our unique micro teaching sessions where you will receive helpful, constructive feedback from your peers and our experienced team of instructors.
 Upon completion of a capstone project, you'll receive a certificate of achievement as evidence of your commitment to the development of your knowledge and skill as a teacher.

-Successful completion of ATP will fulfil one component of the Western Certificate in University Teaching and Learning.
+ATP is generally run over six weeks.
+Attendance in each of the classes is mandatory to completing ATP.
+Successful completion fulfils one component of the Western Certificate in University Teaching and Learning.
 Please refer to the Personal Progress Tracker for additional details.